-9/11 Level Cyber Attack Imminent Warns President Trump’s National Infrastructure Advisory Council
+9/11 Level Cyber Attack Imminent: Warns President Trump’s National Infrastructure Advisory Council

 The NIAC report cited a cyber attack on the electrical power grid in the Ukraine as a poignant reason for concern.

-Such a cyber attack on the U.S. electrical power grid has the potential to create fatal scenarios for millions of Americans in cold environments during the winter, or in hot environments during summertime heat-waves.
-It would also adversely affect public mass transit systems and the ability of hospitals to provide health care adequately for those requiring medical care.
+Such an cyber attack on the U.S. electrical power grid has the potential to create fatal scenarios for millions of Americans in cold environments during the winter, or in hot environments during summertime heat-waves.
+It would also adversely affect public mass transit systems, and the ability of hospitals to provide health care adequately for those requiring medical care.

 The BBC is currently reporting that “operations have been cancelled after hospitals and GP practices run by NHS Lanarkshire were hit by a cyber-attack” in Glasgow, Scotland.
 A spokesperson for the hospital is advising potential patients that they may be turned away if their health problem is not deemed an urgent emergency.

 The Scientific American interviewed grid cyber-security expert Robert M. Lee.
 Lee is the CEO of Dragos, Inc., an industrial cyber-security firm.
-Lee told the Scientific American the following.
+Lee told the Scientific American,

 Lee also cited the lack of man power to perform manual operations on industrial systems as a concern.